 All that work is typically out in the field, but project managers are stuck behind their desk at the main office.
 They can’t personally check a smart lock or a control panel because they aren’t there.
 On top of that, they might even be working on different installations simultaneously, all at varying phases of completion.

 Meanwhile, the average customer has difficulty keeping track of their installation and may think there’s no big difference between an enterprise and a home security system.

 As projects get bigger, it’s harder to tell exactly what is going on — and it gets worse when new technicians and subcontractors have to be looped in.
 When that happens, they need to keep customers informed while helping new technicians get a quick start on the project.

 Because of this, project managers get caught in the middle.
-The information coming in from the field doesn’t provide the visibility they need to address customer concerns or make changes to provide effective quality control throughout the installation process.
+The information from the field doesn’t provide the visibility they need to address customer concerns or make changes to provide effective quality control throughout the installation process.

 This issue is particularly troublesome because project managers are often the link between the project stakeholder and the integrator.
-Nearly 40% of project managers say that their ability to improve stakeholder engagement adds the most value to a project, followed closely by risk management at 35%.
+Nearly 40% of project managers say their ability to improve stakeholder engagement adds the most value to a project, followed closely by risk management at 35%.

 Without that visibility, the project suffers — and none of the usual methods that integrators typically implement directly address this problem.

 In a perfect world, field project managers wouldn’t need to fight with their teams to maintain project visibility.
 Scope of work documentation would stay the same, and those daily job reports would be perfect.
 Unfortunately, it doesn’t work that way.
 Most security projects will always have shifting needs, and technicians will continue submitting reports with varying detail and accuracy levels.